AdiTCG/python/README.md

 # python
 Start with python in the simplest way, as fast as possible.

-# Added numpy example to do some eperiments with numpy.
+# Added numpy example to do some experiments with numpy.
+define array
+why numpy